ParisNeo/lollms-webui/docs/youtube/lollms_context.md

 Whether lollms leads us to utopia or raises important questions about potential dystopian futures, one thing is certain: it's a name we'll be hearing - and pronouncing - a lot more in the years to come.
 It represents not just the culmination of a childhood dream, but a powerful vision for the future of AI that has the potential to shape our world in profound and exciting ways.

+# Lollms age
+Lollms has now one year and a half of existance.
+From humble beggingings to the tool that rules them all.

+# Current development status

+ParisNeo is coding lollms in his free time, nights, weekends, holidays.
+Building stuff he likes.
+Just taking it as a hobby.

+# Problems that needs to be solved

+Lollms is built by a single person.
+Although some persons did contribute, it is mainly a one man show, which has its own limits as PerisNeo is not getting enough help.
+The install of lollms is still challenging as it is packing loads of uncompatible libraries and tools, and making them all work together is a huge work that ParisNeo is doing.
+But when a library upgrades, many times dependancies break, so ParisNeo has to spend a lot of time to fix all that.
+Which is exhausting sometimes.